mpes-kit/mpes/docs/html/_sources/I01_start.rst.txt

 File formats
 #############

-The main format of the raw data from an MPES experiment is in HDF5, which stored the single-electron events as 2D arrays (electron index vs measured axis values) and associated machine parameters.
+The main format of the raw data from an MPES experiment is in HDF5, which store the single-electron events as 2D arrays (electron index vs measured axis values) and associated machine parameters.
+Examples can be found in the `repository <https://doi.org/10.5281/zenodo.3987303>`_ on Zenodo.

 The package also supports file I/O of standard file formats (.pxp and .ibw) from `Igor Pro <https://www.wavemetrics.com/products/igorpro/igorpro.htm>`_, the "native language" of photoemission data analysis.
 This allows to use some of the functionalities of the ``mpes`` package for analyzing ARPES data generated from hemispherical analyzers, if needed.